michael-franke/xor/experiments/01_RelCompPrior/README.md

 	- background story, utterances if any, statements and slider

 - pause
-	- says the block is over and a new one is about to start
+	- says the block, gives instructions for the next block

 - questionnaire
 	- form with post questionnaire questions